Parliamentary.ai

 Overview

 This bill mandates specialist training on learning disabilities and autism for all health and social care staff in England who undertake regulated activities.
-It requires the Secretary of State to publish a code of practice outlining the training's content, delivery, and evaluation, ensuring it's co-produced and co-delivered by individuals with lived experience of learning disabilities or autism or their family members.
+It also requires the Secretary of State to publish a code of practice outlining the specifics of this training.

 Description

-The bill amends the Health and Social Care Act 2008, mandating specialist, in-person training on learning disabilities and autism for all relevant staff.
-This training must adhere to a code of practice created by the Secretary of State.
+The bill amends the Health and Social Care Act 2008, requiring all relevant staff to receive specialist, in-person training on learning disabilities and autism.
+This training must be appropriate to their roles and as defined by a code of practice created by the Secretary of State.

 Code of Practice